hackgvl/nights/.github/ISSUE_TEMPLATE/post-event-tasks-and-wrap-up.md

 ---
 name: Post-event Tasks and Wrap-up
 about: Template for organizing post-event tasks for HG Nights
-title: 202_ Q_ - Post-event Tasks and Wrap-up
+title: 202_ Q_ Event - Post-event Tasks and Wrap-up
-labels: ''
+labels: nights
-assignees: ''
+assignees: allella

 ---